jessicalhansen/linkedlists-presentation/README.md

   <img src="https://www.androidpolice.com/wp-content/uploads/2019/03/spotify-now-playing-newer.png" height="400">
  </p>

-#### Identify situations where you use a linked list instead of an array.
+#### Identify situations where you use a linked list instead of an array
  1. When you need constant-time insertions/deletions from the list (such as in real-time computing where time predictability is absolutely critical)
  2. Not sure how many items will be in the list
  3. If you do not need random access to any elements